Reducing Disparities in Cardiovascular Health, Stroke, & Kidney Disease

 Most heart attacks, strokes, and kidney failure in our state are preventable.

 That’s right.
 Through moderate changes in lifestyle and eating habits, these “silent killers” of South Carolinians could be dramatically reduced.

 In 1997, with funding from the Robert Wood Johnson Foundation and philanthropist William Edwards Murray, the Palmetto Project created what would become the largest faith-based, health initiative in the state to combat preventable cardiovascular disease.

-A grant from the AstraZeneca HealthCare Foundation in 2012 has expanded and strengthened Heart & Soul today is a statewide network through which volunteer health ministries in African American churches are professionally trained and equipped to educate, screen, monitor, and refer-for-treatment their members at greatest risk.
+A grant from the AstraZeneca HealthCare Foundation in 2012 has expanded and strengthened Heart & Soul today into a 8-county network through which volunteer health ministries in African American churches are professionally trained and equipped to educate, screen, monitor, and refer-for-treatment their members at greatest risk.

 Outcomes include lower blood pressures through more effective prevention, health education, and self-management of risk factors.
 However, the key to Heart & Soul is that its programming is grounded in the culture, cuisine, history, and traditional faith of African Americans in South Carolina.

 Heart & Soul has been replicated in a number of states outside South Carolina.
 NBC News highlighted the program in a broadcast about innovative, community-based health initiatives in the United States, while the US Department of Health & Human Services has designated it a “best practice” in community health.